alexeydubrovsky/camel-integration/README.md

 # Use Case #1:
     Create route to read Order.xml file, split each row using xpath and aggregate the total amount and quantity.
     The final total amount and quantity should be written to data/case/out folder.
-At the end you must write an unit test case to validate the aggegation logic.
+At the end you must write an unit test case to validate the aggregation logic.

     Input           : Refer data/sample/order.xml
     Expected output : Refer data/sample/order-output.xml